ethangela/stock_llm_predict/README.md

 With 100 features selected, we built an LSTM model to predict the directional movement of the `Close` price using historical data.
 Due to the limited dataset size (3720 days), we opted for a simple network structure with few layers.

+We split historical data into training / validation / testing set with ratio 0.8 / 0.1 / 0.1, the validation set is used to fine-tune three hyper-parameters: backward window, number of layers, and hidden size.
+After fine-tuning, the best Hyperparameters are backward window: 4, num of layers: 3, hidden size: 50.

-We split the historical data into training and testing sets.
-After 20 epochs of training, the model achieved an accuracy of 56.15% on the test set.
+With fine-tuned hyper-parameters, we perform 20 epochs of training, and select the best model according to validation loss, use this model and achieve an accuracy of 56.15% on the test set.
 We anticipate that accuracy could improve substantially with additional data (e.g., hourly `OHLC`) in the future and more complex models (e.g., Transformers).

-In addition, even when using LSTM models, it's been noted that the `Mid` price, calculated as (`Close`+`Open`)/2, is often a better target for prediction than the Close price.
-[Research](https://discovery.ucl.ac.uk/id/eprint/10155501/2/AndrewDMannPhDFinal.pdf) suggests that the accuracy of predicting the `Mid` price can potentially be as high as 74.48% due to its lower standard deviation compared to the `Close` price.
+(In addition, even when using LSTM models, it's been noted that the `Mid` price, calculated as (`Close`+`Open`)/2, is often a better target for prediction than the Close price.
+[Research](https://discovery.ucl.ac.uk/id/eprint/10155501/2/AndrewDMannPhDFinal.pdf) suggests that the accuracy of predicting the `Mid` price can potentially be as high as 74.48% due to its lower standard deviation compared to the `Close` price.)

 ### 4) Use LLM to generate next-day features